 - Be enrolled or plan to enroll at least half time in an eligible participating institution

-Even though the “unsubsidized” loan is available to all students regardless of financial need, you must still submit the FAFSA to be eligible.
+Even though the “unsubsidized” loan is available to all students regardless of financial need, you must still submit the FAFSA to be eligible for consideration.

 Your school will use the information from your FAFSA to determine how much “subsidized” and “unsubsidized” you are eligible to receive.
 If you’re eligible, you will receive an award letter with the instructions on how to accept the loan.

-If it is your first time receiving, you must complete a Master Promissory Note (MPN) – a legal document in which you promise to repay your loan and any accrued interest and fees.
+If you are a first time borrower, you must complete a Master Promissory Note (MPN) – a legal document in which you promise to repay your loan and any accrued interest and fees.